dino-rodriguez/optibnb/data_exploration/exploration.md

     Percent of 1 Bedroom Listings: %74.31

-<p>First we look at the `bedrooms` feature.
+First we look at the `bedrooms` feature.
 As expected, we see that the majority of the listings are one-bedroom listings.
 This explains some of the right-skewness - smaller listings with less bedrooms will likely be priced cheaper than larger ones.
 But how important is location in influencing the price of a feature?
-Below we look at listings over low, medium, and high price buckets over NYC.</p>
+Below we look at listings over low, medium, and high price buckets over NYC.

 #### Distribution of Listings by Geographical Location